 "So then, no more boasting about men!
 All things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future —all are yours, and you are of Christ, and Christ is of God.
 So then, men ought to regard us as servants of Christ and as those entrusted with the secret things of God.
 Now it is required that those who have been given a trust must prove faithful.
 I care very little if I am judged by you or by any human court; indeed, I do not even judge myself.
 My conscience is clear, but that does not make me innocent.
 It is the Lord who judges me.
 Therefore judge nothing before the appointed time; wait till the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of men’s hearts.
 At that time each will receive his praise from God.

-Now, brothers, I have applied these things to myself and Apollos for your benefit, so that you may learn from us the meaning of the saying, “Do not go beyond what is written.”
+not go beyond what is written.”
 Then you will not take pride in one man over against another.
 For who makes you different from anyone else?
 What do you have that you did not receive?
 And if you did receive it, why do you boast as though you did not?"
 1 Corinthians 3:21-4:7